 |Sometimes people think Catholic Schools are like private schools that charge high fees.
 This is not the case.|

 |All children attending Catholic Primary Schools pay attendance dues of around $100 a term.
 This fee is not a donation to the school, but goes towards the school buildings and their maintenance by the Diocese.

 If paying this amount is a concern for you, please speak with the Principal.
 The Catholic Diocese has a policy of ensuring that no child with a Catholic heritage will be denied a Catholic education.

 |“Our children thrive at Sacred Heart and we consider the experience invaluable.”|

 |“Are the uniforms expensive?”|

 |Not when you consider the savings involved in not buying other clothes, and the arguments solved about what to wear to school!|

 Feedback from parents is that they love uniforms.
-Although an up-front cost is involved, uniforms save a lot of money on clothing during the primary school years.
+Although there is initial cost, uniforms save a lot of money on clothing during the school years.

 |“School uniforms have saved us so much money, they only need a few clothes for weekends and there

 is no drama every morning about what is going to be worn – I love that the uniforms wear well and jerseys